razorzibra-dot/trialram/src/modules/features/customers/CUSTOMER_FORMS_ENHANCEMENT_GUIDE.md

 ## Overview

-This document describes the **enterprise-grade professional enhancement** of the Customer module forms.
-The enhancement transforms both the **CustomerFormPanel** (create/edit) and **CustomerDetailPanel** (view-only) components into production-ready, visually sophisticated interfaces that meet modern SaaS standards.
+This document captures the legacy enhancement plan for the Customer module drawers. **CustomerFormPanel** (create/edit) and **CustomerDetailPanel** (view-only) have been removed from runtime and replaced by `GenericEntityPage`/`GenericAnalyticsPage` flows.
+The content below is retained for historical reference only and is not an active implementation guide.

+> Legacy notice: Do not build new UI from this document.
+Current customer workflows live in `views/CustomerListPage.tsx` (inline generic CRUD) and `views/CustomerAnalyticsPage.tsx` (generic analytics renderer).

-### What Was Enhanced
+### What Was Enhanced (Legacy Reference)

 | Component | Before | After |
 |-----------|--------|-------|